Masteralan/EDD-BusTime/README.md

 `$openssl req -nodes -new -x509 -keyout key.pem -out cert.pem`

 ### GPS Tracker (Optional)
 If you are not looking for running the actual tracker, you may skip this step.
+This step is exlusive to Linux and does not run on operating systems like Windows.

 Our code was programmed to work with a BU-353S4 USB GPS Receiver.
 To get this working, plug it into your device on Linux and run this setup:
-`$ sudo apt-get install gpsd gpsd-clients`
+`$ sudo apt-get install gpsd`
 `$ sudo apt-get update`

 To start the GPS tracker itself, run:
 `$ gpsd -N -n -b /dev/ttyUSB0`
 With this, it should begin to run on port 2947.

-If you are running this on Windows, it may be better to use [this documentation](https://www.globalsat.com.tw/ftp/download/GMouse_Win_UsersGuide-V1.0.pdf) instead.
+You can then run the bus tracker with the command `$ node Tracker/Tracker.js`, and the application will begin to pipe GPS coordinates outputted by gpsd into itself for processing and for sending over the network.

 ### Running
 All scripts should be run from the main directory (EDD-BusTime).